Wapply/obsidian-quick-file-name/README.md

 ## Support

-If you find this plugin useful and would like to support its development, you can sponsor me on Github, or buy me a coffee.
+If you find this plugin useful and would like to support its development, you can send me Crypto, or buy me a coffee.